Documentation

 Configuration Item Explorer

 The Configuration Item Explorer provides a graphical representation of associated or linked CIs.
-The explorer can be launched from within the Configuration Manager app, or from other views where the Configuration App plug in is available.
-Typically this would be from Configuration Item views such as:
+The Explorer can be launched from within Configuration Management, or from other views where the Configuration Management plug-in is available.
+Typically, this would be from CI views such as:

 • Service records